ak66666/ThumbsUp-Trackball-v3/zmk-config-trackball/config/boards/shields/a_ball/readme.txt

 - the 3610 not starting up in time, had to increase the delay from 1s to 2s.
 - the sensor lens was too close to the ball, adjusted its location.
 The rest of the code was the same as in the mock-up.

+20250910 1757

+Adapting the firmware for v3.
+The sensor, button wiring has been changed a lot.